zuzanadobes/DRLND-Project-Collaboration-and-Competition/Report.md

 ### Project criteria

 The goal of this coding project is to train two seperate agents to play a game of tennis with each other, competing and cooperating together.
 The implementation uses a UnityML based agent.
-The agents must get a taget score of +.5, as the average, over 100 consecutive episodes, and over both agents.
+The agents must get a taget score of +.5, as the average, over 1000 consecutive episodes, and over both agents.
 After each episode, we add up the rewards that each agent received, to get their average scores, and then take the average of these.
-This finally is used to compute the episode average score.
-The environment is considered solved, when the average  score goes over the target score,  after 100 episodes.
+This is used to compute the episode average score.
+The environment is considered solved, when the average  score goes over the target score.

-The goal here is to create two agents capable of playing table tennis with each other.
 When the agent hits the ball over the net, it receives a reward of +0.1.
 If the ball hits the ground or goes out of bounds, the agent receives a reward of -0.01.
 Thus the goal of each agent is to keep the ball in play.

 Given this information, each agent has to learn how to best select actions.
 The action space has 2 dimensions; each entry corresponds to movement toward or away from the net, and jumping.

-The task is episodic, and in order to solve the environment, the agent must get an average score of +0.5 over 100 consecutive episodes (after taking the maximum over both agents).
+The task is episodic, and in order to solve the environment, the agent must get an average score of +0.5 over 1000 consecutive episodes (after taking the maximum over both agents).

 ### Code Framework

 The code is written in PyTorch and Python 3.